ChristianParnell/Orbit_Website/README.md

 Spent the day learning how to build the website from scratch.
 I explored HTML and coding with help from ChatGPT, which gave me the information I needed to start creating the site.
 I was not used to HTML or C#, so this felt like a strong introduction and sparked a new interest in coding.

 ### 25/02
 Worked on setting up the pages during lecture time.
 I ran into issues with live server hosting through Visual Studio, so I shifted toward using **GitHub Pages** instead.
 This became an important solution for launching and editing the site online.
-Went and worked on the foundations of the website, primaryly collecting inspiration most notably: https://paperplanes.world/
+Went and worked on the foundations of the website, primarly collecting inspiration, most notably from: https://paperplanes.world/
 Paper planes website has a center model which I want to use as a model of my self instead and instead of planes maybe profiles.
 Included these to make a base for this website.
+Possibly work on API if there is time in future.

 ### 27/02
 Added fog to the site, but it broke the visual result.
 After troubleshooting, it seemed the issue came from transparency and the opacity map.